-The parent company financial statements have been prepared on a historical cost basis, except for derivative financial instruments and financial assets at fair value through other comprehensive income (FVOCI) that are measured at fair value.
-The parent company financial statements are presented in Philippine Peso (P) which is the Company's functional and presentation currency.
+The parent company financial statements have been prepared on a historical cost basis, except for derivative financial instruments and financial assets at fair value through other comprehensive income (FVOCI) that are measured at fair value and inventories which are valued at lower of cost and net realizable value.
+The parent company financial statements are presented in Philippine Peso (P) which is the Parent Company's functional and presentation currency.
 All values are rounded to the nearest thousands (000), except when otherwise indicated.

-The accompanying parent company financial statements are the Company's separate financial statements prepared for submission with the Bureau of Internal Revenue (BIR) and Securities and Exchange Commission (SEC).
-The Company also prepares and issues consolidated financial statements for the same period as the parent company financial statements presented in compliance with PFRS 10, Consolidated Financial Statements.
+The accompanying parent company financial statements are ACEN's separate financial statements prepared for submission with the Bureau of Internal Revenue (BIR) and Securities and Exchange Commission (SEC).
+ACEN also prepares and issues consolidated financial statements for the same period as the parent company financial statements presented in compliance with PFRS 10, Consolidated Financial Statements.
 The consolidated financial statements are filed with and may be obtained from the SEC.